DigglesMods/DigglesModManager/DevTools/README.md

 Run the given scripts with `./script.sh`.
 Some scripts may be executed from a predefined location, though.

 ## mod-names.txt
 A comma-separated list of all mod-repositories existing on github.
-Has to be edited manually at the moment.
+At the moment it has to be edited manually.
 This text file is used by `clone-all-mods.sh`, `get-all-statuses.sh` and `release.sh` at the moment.

 ## packaged-files.txt
-A comma-separated list of all files which have to be packaged inside a release.zip.
+A comma-separated list of all files which have to be packaged inside a `DigglesModManager-VERSION.zip`.
 This includes the binaries, .exe-files, dlls and so on.
-This text file is used by release.sh mostly to build a release-package properly.
+This text file is used by `release.sh` to build a release-package properly.

 ## clone-all-mods.sh
 Clones all Mod-Repositories from github to your computer.
+The source for the repo-names is `mod-names.txt`.

 `./clone-all-mods.sh [PATH]`

 Provide a path to clone the repositories to a given directory.

 ## get-all-statuses.sh
-Checks the status of Mod-Repositories on your computer. (basically foreach (git status)) The source for the repo-names is `mod-names.txt`.
+Checks the status of Mod-Repositories on your computer. (basically foreach \[git status\]) The source for the repo-names is `mod-names.txt`.

 `./get-all-statuses.sh [PATH]`